 Almost all businesses today recognise the importance of having a social media presence.
 However, interpreting presence as simply having a Facebook page or Twitter account is missing the point.
 A presence means that you are actually present, engaged.

 Much of the time when we post about a large company or brand on social media, we don’t expect them to respond.
 If we as social media marketers break through that expectation by responding in a friendly manner we can effectively raise the way our audience views us in real terms.
 Little things such as saying thank you for a great review, using a person’s name or following up with a customer who expressed dissatisfaction before can all make a big difference to the way we and our brand are seen on social media.

 - Reveal the Heart of Your Brand Identity

 Being super clear on your brand identity is a key element of marketing your business.
 It sets the parameters for most of what you do in marketing.
-Social media is great way to show your audience who your brand is and what you stand for.
+Social media is a great way to show your audience who your brand is and what you stand for.
 We can spout mission statements all day long and not really make an impact on people.
 How we act on social media lets people know that how we behave aligns with our core values.
 When we act out our brand identity on social media it builds trust and support for what we are trying to achieve.

 Remember that social media is called social for a reason.
 If you focus on creating real social connections with your audience you will find that in time they change from just a passive audience into an engaged community of loyal followers.